bitbanditt/tech258_cloud/readme.md

 So what did we just install?
 * Nginx is an open source, high performance web server software used to serve web content, handle HTTP requests, and act as a reverse proxy and load balancer.
 Nginx has become popular for its efficiency, scalability, and low resource usage.

-# Deploy an app via nginx

-Follow the above steps to configure EC2 instance and when at the security groups, add an extra group of custom TCP and make the port 3000.